Hammad6966/mindmate-ai/mindmate/README.md

 # 🧠 MindMate AI – Mental Health Copilot

 MindMate AI is a fullstack AI-powered mental health journaling and mood-tracking app.
-It helps users anonymously track emotions, write journals, talk to a GPT-based assistant, and receive personalized affirmations — all inside a Gen Z–friendly dark UI.
+It helps users anonymously track emotions, write journals, talk to a GPT-based assistant, and receive personalized affirmations — all inside a friendly dark UI.

 ---